jpaquim/psycle/trunk/cpsycle/readme.txt

 Momentarily it compiles only with the VC2019(x86/x64 Win10), the other builds needs to be updated.
 VC6/2008 are not updated or tested at every commit.
 If this is done it will compile with VC6 x86 (win98), VC2008(x86 XP SP1), too.
-For the 64Bit Configuration adjust the Output File Target in Project Linker settings for the host project.
-Set the Output File Target to the project standard.
 Install on older platforms the DirectX SDK and add the include/lib sdk directories (Tools/Options/Directories).
 Copy the appropiate vc runtime and universalis dlls from an existing psycle installation to the output dir(cpsycle/debug and cpsycle/release).